You must agree to the new Terms Of Service and ALOS PALSAR EULA in order to be able to download ALOS PALSAR data.

 Product profile pages are available for all returned data; click anywhere within the cell, or on the grey icon, to examine the profile page for that piece of data.
 Product profiles contain right-click downloadable browse images of the data, as well as some basic metadata about the granule.
 Also available through the product profile pages are two download options.

 Direct download links for the data and the option to add the data to your download queue for bulk download at a later time are available through the product profile pages.
 You can also add to your download queue directly from the results list by clicking on the blue icon that contains a plus sign and a drop down symbol.
 If you have already filtered your results, you may want to choose the "Add all by type" option at the top of the search returns list, which will add all data associated with the chosen processing level to your download queue.

-The download queue provides information about your selected data, such as granule name, and anticipated file size, with the option of removing any data you may have decided not download after all.
+The download queue provides information about your selected data, such as granule name and anticipated file size, with the option of removing any data you may have decided not to download after all.
 Download options here include a Google Earth KML, a csv file (includes direct links for downloading granules individually), and Metalink for bulk downloads.
 Both the KML and Metalink files will download to the user's system.
 Users then must use the applications to open the files.
 A download client is required to translate the Metalink bundled files into the individual zip files containing your data.
 A list of download clients and access links for those tested and recommended by ASF to receive Metalink bulk deliveries is also available through the download queue.

 The unrestricted products UAVSAR and AIRSAR are available for direct download and bulk download without the creation of an account on Vertex.